ktat/go-coloring/README.md

         -p regexp ... to be purple
         -w regexp ... to be white
         -k regexp ... to be black
+        -e regexp ... erace matched string
         -m ... regexp for multiline
         -i ... regexp is case insensitive
         -P ... use builtin pager
         -h ... help
+        -d ... print debug message
+        --grep ... take string and ignore not matched lines with it like grep
 ```

 # License